 Sourdough Pizza Dough

-Sourdough pizza dough is one of the most delicious things you’ll ever make at home.
-It’s completely irresistible, with a slightly tangy flavor that goes amazingly well with anything, even pineapple!
+Sourdough pizza dough is one of those things that sounds more intimidating than it is.
+Once you’ve made it, you’ll wonder why you waited so long to try it!
+It’s completely irresistible with a flavor that goes amazingly well with anything, even pineapple!

-I’ve included shaping directions to hand stretch your delicious dough, but if you’re wanting to bake in a cast iron skillet or make pan pizza, feel free to shape and bake your pizza as you like.
+I’ve included shaping directions to hand stretch your delicious dough, but if you’re wanting to bake in a cast iron skillet or make pan pizza, feel free to shape and bake your pizza as you like, this dough handles all of it beautifully.

-This sourdough pizza crust recipe is dedicated to a perfect pizza party!
+This sourdough pizza dough recipe is dedicated to overcoming intimidation!

 Jump to: